Assess Office compatibility

 Applies to: Office 365 ProPlus, Office 2019, and Office 2016

 Keeping an Office deployment project on track requires two key aspects: using the right process to assess Office compatibility, and using tools that help you understand the potential risks of an Office upgrade.
 Office helps you do both.
-When you use the process described in this topic with the telemetry tools that are in Office, you can speed up your Office deployments and get users up and running on the new version of Office with minimal disruptions.
-In this article, you'll learn more about the compatibility process and how Office telemetry fits into this process.
+When you use the process described in this topic with the tools that are in Office, such as the Office Telemetry Dashboard, you can speed up your Office deployments and get users up and running on the new version of Office with minimal disruptions.
+In this article, you'll learn more about the compatibility process and how Office Telemetry Dashboard fits into this process.

-Office telemetry is a compatibility monitoring framework introduced in Office 2013 that replaced the Office 2010 compatibility tools Office Migration Planning Manager (OMPM), Office Code Compatibility Inspector (OCCI), and Office Environment Assessment Tool (OEAT).
-When you use Office telemetry as part of the Office compatibility process, it helps minimize the time that you spend assessing Office compatibility.
+Office Telemetry Dashboard and its components is a compatibility monitoring framework introduced in Office 2013 that replaced the Office 2010 compatibility tools Office Migration Planning Manager (OMPM), Office Code Compatibility Inspector (OCCI), and Office Environment Assessment Tool (OEAT).
+When you use Office Telemetry Dashboard as part of the Office compatibility process, it helps minimize the time that you spend assessing Office compatibility.
 It also reduces the risks associated with an Office upgrade.

-Office telemetry in Office works as follows: When an Office document or solution is loaded, used, closed, or raises an error in certain Office applications, the application adds a record about the event to a local data store.
+Office Telemetry Dashboard works as follows: When an Office document or solution is loaded, used, closed, or raises an error in certain Office applications, the application adds a record about the event to a local data store.
 Each record includes a description of the problem and a link to more information.
 Inventory and usage data is also tracked.

-How does Office telemetry work in earlier versions of Office?
-Office telemetry is not built into Office 2003, Office 2007, and Office 2010.
+How does Office Telemetry Dashboard work in earlier versions of Office?
+Office Telemetry Dashboard is not built into Office 2003, Office 2007, and Office 2010.
 For those clients, you deploy an agent that collects information about the installed add-ins and the most recently used documents.
 You won't get application event data for these clients like you do with newer Office clients, but you'll get inventory and usage data that helps you discover what is being used and likely important to your business.

 The Office compatibility tools address common issues that can make Office deployments difficult.
-These tools help by speeding up deployments, reducing the unknown factors in your deployment through reporting, and lay a foundation for future Office upgrades.
-For the best results, use the telemetry-based compatibility infrastructure that's built into Office works with a phased approach to assess Office compatibility.
+These tools help by speeding up deployments, reducing the unknown factors in your deployment through reporting, and laying a foundation for future Office upgrades.
+For the best results, use the compatibility infrastructure that's built into Office and use a phased approach to assess Office compatibility.

 Phases of the Office compatibility process